-The American Legion, Dept. of Maine
+The American Legion, Department of Maine

-The main purpose of The High School Oratorical Scholarship Program is to develop a deeper knowledge and appreciation of the Constitution of the United States on the part of high school students.
+The main purpose of the High School Oratorical Scholarship Program is to develop a deeper knowledge and appreciation of the Constitution of the United States on the part of high school students.
 Other objectives of the contest include the development of leadership qualities, the ability to think and speak clearly and intelligently, and the preparation for acceptance of the duties and responsibilities, the rights and privileges of American citizenship.

 This contest is for students who welcome learning...
 For the student who looks for an academic challenge and an opportunity to gain scholarship monies, The American Legion's High School Oratorical Scholarship Program is a natural fit.
-Students learn valuable information about our country's Constitution in a contest that has been held by The American Legion for more than 65 years.
+Students learn valuable information about our country's Constitution in a contest that has been held by The American Legion for more than 76 years.

 Who is Eligible to Participate?

 Eligible participants in the contest shall be citizens of or lawful permanent residents of the United States.
 All contestants must be bona fide students herein described as any student under the age of twenty (20) years on the date of the national contest that is presently enrolled in a high school or junior high school (public, parochial, military, private or home school) in which the curriculum is considered to be of high school level, commencing with grade nine (9) and terminating with grade twelve (12).
 Students must be enrolled in high school or junior high school during the time of participation at any level of the contest.
 High school students that graduate early during the school year are eligible to compete if they are not enrolled in a college, university, trade school or other institution of higher learning at the time of the department finals contest.
 Contestants must either be legally domiciled within or attend an educational institution within the department (state) where they enter competition.
 Contestants can enter competition in only one department.
 The three finalists of the national contest will be ineligible for further participation at any level.